directionless/jira-tools/README.md

 There are many flavors of oauth.
 As of 2018-Q1, I think jira only supports oauth1.
 Not oauth2.
 Not OIDC.
 This you might need to find older libraries or examples for how to make it go.

+## ToDo

+Some things that would make this more production oriented.

+* Port to golang, Distributing python code is hard
+* Use config files to encapsulate common options
+* Don't write secrets to disk, use the keychain

 ## References